epfl-si/PhDAssess-meta/README.md

 #### Update `./bpmn/CHANGELOG.md`
 - when changing something on the bpmn → add the text change to "Undeployed"
-- when pushing into prod, set the "Undeployed" title to the new version number, and re-add the "Undeployed" title
+- when pushing into prod, set the "Undeployed" title to the new version number and re-add the "Undeployed" title

 #### Lint
 - Run `bpmnlint ./bpmn/phdAssessProcess.bpmn`